Hamilton College Pupils Celebrate Record-Breaking 2019 Exam Results

 Fourteen pupils received eight Grade A results at National 5, while two further pupils were awarded nine Grade A results.
 In total, one-third of the college’s National 5 pupils received at least eight A grades.

-Tom McPhail, Principal at Hamilton College, said there are many tales of individual effort and success within the overall figures.
+Principal at Hamilton College in August 2019, Tom McPhail said there are many tales of individual effort and success within the overall figures.

 “Achieving these kinds of results requires a tremendous amount of commitment from our staff, the pupils and their families, who all work together to build the best possible foundations for our young people,” he said.